By Michael d’Estries and SkillPointe Editorial Team

 IT Support Specialist (Salary: $52,941)

-If you’re someone who people repeatedly turn to for help when their technology fails, you might want to consider a career as an IT support specialist.
+If you’re someone who people repeatedly turn to for help when their technology fails, consider a career as an IT support specialist.
 These technical wizards offer personalized front-line support for everything from hardware issues to network repair.
-This is a great career for people who are patient, personable and not afraid to explore new technologies.
+This is one of the highest-paying trade jobs for people who are patient, personable and not afraid to explore new technologies.

 Graphic Designer (Salary: $53,572)

-Graphic designers have a talent for expressing ideas artistically through brochures, logos, packaging, magazines or other marketing materials.
-While some use their hands, graphic designers increasingly are skilled in a variety of creative software suites and advanced computer applications that help bring their creations to life.
+Graphic designers have a talent for expressing ideas visually through brochures, logos, packaging, magazines or other marketing materials.
+Graphic designers are skilled in a variety of creative software suites and advanced computer applications that help bring their visions to life.
+If you’re excited about producing creative work via the latest software tools, graphic design could be one of the best trades to learn.

 Cable or Fiber Optics Technician (Salary: $61,363)